tristanic/isolde/isolde/docs/source/gui/navigation.rst

 .. |spot| image:: ../images/spotlight.png
                 :scale: 50 %

+You may also isolate any arbitrary selection of atoms using the ``clipper isolate`` command.

-Now that you know your way around, it's time to move on to starting your first simulation.
+Now that you know your way around, it's time to move on to :ref:`starting-a-simulation`.